digitoimistodude/marlin-vagrant/README.md

 If you make any changes to **Vagrantfile**, run `vagrant reload` or `vagrant up --provision` if the server is not running, or if you change **provision.sh** while running, run `vagrant provision`.

 You can always see the server status by `vagrant ssh`'ing to your vagrant box and typing `sudo service nginx status`.
-If it's not started, run `sudo service nginx start`.
+If it's not started, run `sudo service nginx start`. **Note:** if your server doesn't start, please ensure you either have removed example.dev from `vhosts/` and `/etc/nginx/sites-available` and `/etc/nginx/sites-enabled` or created a directory called `example` to your Projects dir.

 ## Installation on Windows